Khalwati order: The influences of Niyazi al-Misri

-18th and 19th centuries: Khalwati reform
+Revival of the Khalwati

-Most scholars believe that the Khalwati went through a revival during the 18th century when Mustafa ibn Kamal ad-Din al-Bakri (1688-1748) was in charge.
+Most scholars believe that the Khalwati themselves went through a major revival during the 18th century when Mustafa ibn Kamal ad-Din al-Bakri (1688–1748) was in charge.
 Al-Bakri was considered a great shaykh who wrote many books, invented Sufi techniques, and was very charismatic.
 He travelled throughout Jerusalem, Aleppo, Istanbul, Baghdad, and Basra.
 Before he died he wrote 220 books, mostly about adab.
 It is said that he saw the prophet nineteen times and al-Khidr three times.
 In many cities, people would mob al-Bakri to receive his blessing.
 After al-Bakri died, Khalwati dome scholars believe that al-Bakri set “a great Sufi renaissance in motion.”
 He was considered the reformer who renewed the Khalwati order in the Egypt.
 The Khalwati order still remains strong in Egypt where the Sufi orders do receive a degree of support from the government.
 The Khalwati order also remains strong in the Sudan.

 However, not all scholars agree with al-Bakri's influence.
 Frederick de Jong argues in his collected studies that al Bakri's influence was limited.
 He argues that many scholars speak of his influence, but without much detail about what he actually did.
 Jong argues that al-Bakri's influence was limited to adding a prayer litany to the Khalwati rituals.
 He made his disciples read this litany before sunrise and called it the Wird al-sahar.
 Al-Bakri wrote this prayer litany himself and thought it necessary to add it to the practices of the Khalwati order.
 Jong argues al-Bakri should not be attributed with the revival of the Sufi order for his limited effect.

+After the influence of al-Bakri faded, the Khalwati order began gradually splitting into popular break-off branches, which were led by figures such as Ismail Haqqi Bursevi, Aziz Mahmud Hudayi, Mustafa Gaibi, Mustafa Devati, Osman Fazli and Shaban Veli, whom are nonetheless still highly esteemed and venerated by mainstream Khalwati followers.

 19th-century political influence

-Members of the Khwalti order were involved in political movements by playing a huge role in the Urabi insurrection in Egypt.
+Members of the Khalwati order were involved in political movements by playing a huge role in the Urabi insurrection in Egypt.
 The order helped others oppose British occupation in Egypt.
 The Khalwati groups in Upper Egypt protested British occupation due to high taxes and unpaid labor, which, in addition to drought, made living very hard in the 1870s.
 Their protests blended with the large stream nationalist protests that lead up to the Urabi insurrection.
 It can be said that the Khalwati's fight to improve living conditions eventually lead to the larger nationalist protests.